mahek8s/taskrepo/terraform/README.md

 The VPC configuration, including public and private subnets, internet gateway, route table, and route table associations, is defined in `vpc.tf`.

+### ec2 autoscaling based on cpu utilization Configuration

+The launch template, autoscaling policy and cloudwatch alarms which trigger scaleup and scaledown are defined in `autoscaling.tf`.

 ## Usage

 1. **Initialize Terraform**: Run `terraform init` in the project directory to initialize Terraform and download the required providers.